MatthewCondon/Commercial_Vessel_FIR/Methodology/NMEA/PCAP_Analysis/README.md

   <img src="/Images/wireshark.png" alt="Custom Wireshark" width="100%">
 </p>

+This is another format to view and analyze the NMEA data, which can be extracted directly from the backbone or possibly from the VDR.

 ## Wireshark I/O Graphs
 **Follow the below instructions to create custom I/O Graphs.** These will allow you to visually view the PGNs sent throughout the PCAP files.
 Complete the dissector steps before this form of analysis.